 “Don’t worry about me, nigga.”
 He points his finger at you.
 “You should be with your teammates taking pussy and getting away with it.”

 You grab his hair and shove his head into the dryer door hard enough to break the glass.
 Tyrod doesn’t move on the floor.
-You then realize Aida’s brother is dead once blood drips on the glass and you can’t feel a pulse.
+You then realize Aida’s brother is dead after seeing blood coming out from the back of his head and not feeling a pulse.
 This makes your black ass run out the building like the Klan is behind you.
 You go up Chester Street seeing these two girls kicking a boy, and the line for the White House is creeping close toward Bristol Street.
 When you reach Livonia, your head feels like someone drop kicked it.
 Your chest tightens seeing four cops inside the train station near the token booth.
 One mentions the dancing dogs Robert Lopez had on his show before and they all start laughing.
 You buy a token and wait for the train.
 When you awake later, the A train you’re riding goes over a long bridge.
 Only you, a sleeping bum, and two teenage boys are in the car.
 You see land far away out the window and have no idea where you are and why you’re riding this train.
 At least your head quit killing you.
 You remember first sleeping on the 3 train until workers threw you off with everyone else at Columbus Circle ’cause the train broke down there.
 You then remember hopping on the A train and sleeping until 207th Street.
 Nobody bothered you there and you’re still on the same train.
 You feel inside your pockets and realize that Veronica, your keys, pager, and wallet are all gone.
 So is your watch.
 You start thinking about Aida and remember Tyrod is dead.
 Your heart starts racing ’cause someone had to find the body by now.
 You wonder if the police notified Aida and her mother yet.
 Tyrod is a body now ’cause of you.
 Of course, you ain’t mean to kill him.
 Tyrod pissed you off ’cause he thinks you took some pussy just as everyone else does.
 You wish every day you had taken Niecy out of that room and to some safe place.
 Your hand goes and stays inside your pocket as if Veronica is still in there ’cause those boys start staring at you funny.
 They stare harder when you give them the mean mug.
 Once the train stops, they bail.
 You bail at the last stop and sit on a bench.
 When you open your eyes, the sun is rising.
 Your back feels stiff.
 A woman holding a newspaper tosses a quarter at you as you flick crust out your itchy eyes.
 You ask her for the time and she walks away fast.
 You then realize that this is your first morning as a murderer.
 The train for Manhattan is about to leave and you sleep again after boarding it to forget about Tyrod.
 At Times Square, you are dying for bacon and eggs with some home fries.
 Your body starts to shake suddenly seeing Tyrod.
 You swear it’s actually him until he comes closer and you realize it’s just a bum wanting a quarter.
 You take the 3 train home unable to sleep anymore.
 From 14th Street to Franklin Avenue, you rehearse in your head the story about looking for Tyrod in the neighborhood but never finding him.
 You never once went inside Aida’s building.

 You’re a damn fool for walking on Dumont.
 You do this ’cause you have to find out what everyone knows.
 Quincy sits on a beach chair near the White House talking with that chubby kid.
 They ask if you heard the news as you approach.